Galatians 5

 5For we through the Spirit wait for the hope of righteousness by faith.
 6For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love.

 Paul has just said that trying to add the works of the Law to faith in Christ cancels out Christ.
 Now he clarifies: faith itself is not passive.
 It works.
-But it works not through the energy of the flesh trying to obey rules.
-It works through love.
-And love is the opposite of legalism.
+And it works through love rather than through the energy of the flesh trying to obey rules.
+Love is the opposite of legalism.
 A legalist asks, "What is the minimum I must do to be righteous?"
 A lover asks, "What can I give?
 How can I serve?
-What is the need in front of me?"
-Love is outward-flowing, other-focused, generous.
-When faith is animated by this love, it produces a life of genuine goodness - not the brittle obedience of rule-following, but the organic fruit of a transformed heart.

 Galatians 5:7-10A Little Leaven Leaveneth the Whole Lump